Ashundere/git-homework/README.md

 # Devon likes cats, the color purple, and naps in the sun! #
 Devon spends way too much time playing league of legends!
+Devon also spends a lot of time reading Danmei >.<